 Small expected frequencies

-It is a common misconception that the Chi-squared test is not reliable when there are one or some cells with expected frequencies less than 5.
+It is a common misconception that the Chi-squared test is not reliable when there are one or more cells with expected frequencies less than 5.

-When searching the internet, you may find many sites stating so, but none of those cites a reference.
+When searching the internet, you may find many sites stating so, but none of those cite a reference.

 But according to Pagano & Gauvreau (2000):

 "no cell in the table should have an expected count less than 1, and no more than 20% of the cells should have an expected count less than 5" (with reference to Cochran, 1954).